jbcodeforce/jbcodeforce.github.io/docs/fun/puzzles.md

 ### Find the least frequent element presents in an array

-Use HashMap to keep the count, and go over the element one time
+Use HashMap to keep the count, and go over the element one at a time.
+Ex in python:

 ```python
 def findLeastFreqElementOptimized(c):